The Bankrate promise

 Financial counselors vs. financial advisors

-Financial counselors tend to focus on the “nuts and bolts” of good financial habits and practices, while financial advisors may focus on more advanced topics, especially around building wealth.
+Financial counselors tend to focus on the “nuts and bolts” of good financial habits and practices, while financial advisors may focus on investment advice and building wealth.

-For example, financial advisors might focus on the following areas:
+Financial advisors tend to focus on the following areas:

-- Retirement planning, including how to effectively use specialized accounts such as a 401(k) and IRA
+- Retirement planning, including how to effectively use a 401(k) and IRA

 - Investment management, including how to grow your wealth and pick the right investments